alvesrafa/alvesrafa/readme.md

 </p>

 - 🌱 Actually I am working with Javascript/Typescript, different frameworks based on ReactJS, NodeJS and React-Native
-- 🖤 Development aside, some things that I like to do is: Dancing (Hip Hop <3),Play games with my friends, listen musics and be with my family👦🏽👩🏾‍🦱👶🏽🐈‍⬛🐈‍⬛
+- 🖤 Development aside, some things that I like to do is: Dancing (Hip Hop <3),Play games with my friends, listen musics and be with my family👦🏽👩🏾‍🦱👶🏽🐈‍⬛

 ## ⚡ Technologies